 BBC World Histories, a title from the makers of BBC History Magazine, brings you a fresh take on our global past – and how it shapes our lives today.

-In this issue, we’ve also been asking: how can Australia’s divisive ‘History Wars’ be resolved?
-Plus, there’s an exploration of the 1527 Sack of Rome, Matthew Hughes on Donald Trump’s Jerusalem row, and an in-depth look at 1881, this issue’s ‘year in pictures’.
+In this issue, we’ve also been asking: why is the discovery of nothing rewriting the mathematical history books?
+Plus, there’s an account of the launch of Sputnik I, Michael Scott on global connections, and an in-depth look at 1922, this issue’s ‘year in pictures’.

 Click here to order your copy of BBC World Histories, or call 0844 844 0257.
 UK subscribers to BBC History Magazine can order a copy of BBCWorld Histories for only £6.99 with free UK postage (EUR £9.49, ROW £9.99).